 rpm -qa | grep druva

 rpm -ivh <new_rpm_name.rpm>

-- If you have installed a hot fix on your existing Phoenix version, you cannot automatically upgrade to the next version from the Phoenix portal.
+- If you have installed a hot fix on the existing Phoenix version, you cannot automatically upgrade to the next version from the Phoenix Management Console.
 You must manually upgrade to the next available version.

 - After triggering the update, if you have any ongoing backup and restore jobs, they will resume after the upgrade.

-- If the old version is not present on the client machine, then upgrade rollback will fail.
+- If the old version is not present on the client machine, the upgrade rollback will fail.
 In this scenario, you must manually upgrade or rollback the client.